How to Potty Train a Toddler

-Table of Contents
+Contents

-When to Start Potty Training
+The Best Time to Start Potty Training

 Most people I know with older kids told me they potty trained between 2 1/2 and 3 years old.
 Some beyond 3.
-So when my son was 22 months old, I figured I could put it off for another 6 plus months.
+So when my son was 22 months old, I figured I could put it off for another 6-plus months.

 You can download the first 2 chapters of Olson’s book for free.
-I was sold after reading those first 2 chapters, and bought the digital download to use as a guide.
+I was sold after reading those first 2 chapters and bought the digital download to use as a guide.
 (This is not any sort of paid promotion.)

 18-24 Months Old: The Optimal Potty Training Window for Toddlers

-Olson explains that in the 1950s, the majority of toddlers were potty trained by 18 months old, and that they are still fully capable by this time today.
+Olson explains that in the 1950s, the majority of toddlers were potty trained by 18 months old and that they are still fully capable by this time today.

 Why then, are parents now waiting until 2 or 3 years old, or beyond to potty train?
 According to Olson, the arrival of inexpensive and disposable diapers simply makes it easier to put off potty training these days.